elena-roff/overwatch-anova-svm/readme.md

 Go ahead and check out the oversumo.ipybn file!

 Data Analysis and Machine Learning with Python:
-- EDA with pandas, matplotlib, seaborn and statsmodels
+- __EDA__ with ECDF, ANOVA and distribution analysis.
-- Correlation and Regression analysis
+- __Correlation__ and Regression analysis.
-- Pricipal Component Analysis
+- Standardizing and filtering the data.
-- Causal Inference with scikit-learn
+- __Support Vector Regression__ with scikit-learn including model selection, grid search and feature importance.

-Status: in the progress.
+Libraries used:
+__numpy, pandas, missingno, matplotlib + seaborn, plotly,statsmodels, scipy and sklearn__